-Entering a taproom can give you a great impression what the brewery behind it stands for as you will get the best quality of their beer.
-Customer’s faces look amazed and also confused being overwhelmed by the offers and information but it is a great place to be curious and experience new beer styles.
-The intention is to try loads of different types so don’t be shy and ask for samples which also prevents beer wastage.
-We don’t want to sell you beer that you are not 100 % convinced by otherwise it would be a lot of work going down the drain.
+Entering a taproom can give you a great impression of what the brewery behind it stands for as you will get the best quality of their beer.
+Customers’ faces look amazed and also confused or overwhelmed by the offers and information.
+It is a great place to be curious and experiment with new beer styles.
+The purpose is to try different types so don’t be shy and ask for samples, this also prevents beer wastage.
+We don’t want to sell you any beer that you are not 100 % convinced by.

-In every taproom you will find something special about it and the great thing is they are all around the world waiting for you to explore them.
-Some will have a kitchen where dishes get influenced by the beer, either they recommend a dish which pairs perfectly to a certain style or they actually cook with it.
-In England it is the classic Fish & Chips where the cod is coated with a lovely beer batter.
-But with our north Bavarian heritage we love a pork roast, potato dumpling, cabbage and some beer gravy.
+In every taproom, you will find something special about it and the great thing is they are all around the world waiting for you to explore them.
+Some will have a kitchen where dishes get influenced by the beer, either they recommend a dish which pairs perfectly with a certain style or they even cook with it.
+In England, beer-battered Fish & Chips is a classic.
+But with our north Bavarian heritage, we love a pork roast, potato dumplings, cabbage and some beer gravy.

-Also ingredients of the brewing process can be used.
-After the mashing the spent grain is left over, which finds its use in feeding kettle or getting transformed into renewable fuel.
+Ingredients of the brewing process can also be used.
+After the mashing, the spent grain is left over, which finds its use in feeding kettle or getting transformed into renewable fuel.
 Another and way more delicious option is to make bread, very popular in German breweries where they have a restaurant included.

 So have a look around your area or on the opposite side of town.
-If you are keen to try new beers you will find loads of taprooms especially in London.
-Just be aware the smaller the brewery is, the scarcer are the opening hours.
-So don’t make the mistake I did, travel an hour and 20 minutes just to stand in front of a closed warehouse in the outskirts of London.
+If you are keen to try new beers you will find loads of taprooms, especially in London.
+Just be aware the smaller the brewery is, the scarcer the opening hours.
+So don’t make the mistake I did, travel an hour and 20 minutes just to stand in front of a closed warehouse on the outskirts of London.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.